nada401/brewing-knowledge/docs/index.markdown

 ## Expertise Per Country

-show improvement over time for all users (even already expert), once for BA and once for RB not that good... what if we consider people who started out bad? it improves! in ba_analysis_exp_metric users that don't begin as experts correlation time - expertise score, with median because it's good (0.04 pvalue for the correlation when taking the first 50, then there is a plateu) the distributions are different, can we explain that? need to check if these people are a lot more international

-then division of expert nonexpert english nonenglish average scores (normalized) by location over time posted by vikhyat on whatsapp

 One of the hypothesis we have is that we expect the average expertness score of English speaking countries to be higher than non-English speaking countries.
 To test this out, we compute the average score grouped by the location of the users.
 This includes all the reviews made by users from a particular country.
 We also filter out countries which have less than 2000 reviews, to have some confidence in our computed average.
 Since the location for the United States is state-wise for BeerAdvocate, we combine all users into a single "United States" location.
 We observe that our hypothesis holds to some extent, with the general trend being that the English Speaking countries outscore the non-English speaking countries.
 This can also be matched with the [EF English Proficiency Index](https://www.ef.com/assetscdn/WIBIwq6RdJvcD9bc8RMd/cefcom-epi-site/reports/2013/ef-epi-2013-english.pdf) of 2013, where we see that the non-English countries on top of the list indeed have a higher average expertness score.
 There are 2 outliers whic stick out when we compare out metric with the Index, and those are Belgium and Romania, which have a low and high score respectively.
 For other countries like Sweden, Netherlands, France, Germany, Italy and Spain, we see that there is a relation between their english proficiency and their expertness score.

 <div class="l-page">